rajath-optit/validate_23_checkpoint-IAM/PROGRESS TRACKER.md

                                                                                           14. Encryption of Data in Transit and At Rest
                                                                                           15. Runtime Environment Patching and Updates

-These headings outline key security considerations when working with AWS Lambda functions, covering various aspects such as access control, data protection, and operational security.

    - Amazon ECS (Elastic Container Service)
    - AWS Batch
    - AWS Elastic Beanstalk